New Hampshire first-time homebuyer assistance programs

 1st Generation Homebuyer (1stGenHomeNH)

-It’s important to note that this is currently a pilot program with limited funding, so do be sure to check on its current status.
+Funding for this program is limited, so be sure to check on its current status.

 Other New Hampshire homebuyer assistance programs